In this checklist for starting a business, we show you how to get a new venture safely and successfully off the ground.

 - what typefaces should be used

-It’s tempting to make these up as you go along, but it’s really important to define brand guidelines before you start creating things like websites, Facebook pages, stationery and so on.
+It’s tempting to make these up as you go along, but it’s really important to define brand guidelines before you start creating things like websites, social media profiles, stationery and so on.

 Having a set of brand guidelines designed by a professional graphic designer takes the guesswork out of things, gives you more impressive visual results and lets you create all your print and digital assets much faster.